S3 Transfer Acceleration (TA)

 - After the data transfer is complete, the Snowmobile will be returned to your designated AWS region where your data will be uploaded into the AWS storage services such as S3 or Glacier.

 - To migrate large datasets of 10PB or more in a single location, you should use Snowmobile.
-For datasets less than 10PB or distributed in multiple locations, you should use Snowball.
+For datasets less than 10PB or distributed in multiple locations, you should use Snowball Edge.

 - If you have a high speed backbone with hundreds of Gb/s of spare throughput, then you can use Snowmobile to migrate the large datasets all at once.
-If you have limited bandwidth on your backbone, you should consider using multiple Snowballs to migrate the data incrementally.
+If you have limited bandwidth on your backbone, you should consider using multiple Snowball Edge to migrate the data incrementally.

 - Snowmobile does not support data export.
-Use Snowball/Snowball Edge for this cause.
+Use Snowball Edge for this cause.

 - When the data import has been processed and verified, AWS performs a software erasure based on NIST guidelines.